Frequently Asked Questions

 The IRS and some states have a program that allows you to settle your tax liability for less than is owed.
 The IRS calls this an Offer in Compromise.
 If you qualify you may be able to pay less than you own.
-The IRS, however, isn’t known for giving gifts and very few people qualify under the stringent standards in place.
-Also, be aware that many companies advertise that they can settle your taxes for “pennies on the dollar” when in fact there is zero chance of getting a reduction.
-Contact Larson Tax Help to learn if this option can work for you.
+The IRS, however, isn’t know for giving gifts and very few people qualify under the stringent standards in place.
+Also, be aware that many companies advertise that they can settle your taxes for "pennies on the dollar" when in fact there is zero chance of getting a reduction.
+Contact Larson Tax Relief to learn if this option can work for you.

 The IRS is very centralized, with a few main offices covering a large territory.
 They actually prefer to work by phone, fax and via mail than to have time-consuming travel for face-to-face meetings.
 We seldom ever physically meet with the IRS.
 As such, our approach saves both the IRS and our clients’ valuable time and money.
 Because of our expertise in collection procedures, we can effectively communicate with revenue officers across the country.

 Yes.
 There is nothing preventing you from doing so.
 In fact, we highly recommend doing so as soon as you know you are behind on taxes.
 But, if you have procrastinated and have had a tax lien filed or a threat of levy or garnishment, it may be too late.
 Professional advice will help you determine the best course of action for your situation.
 Keep in mind that taxes are not a good "do-it-yourself" project.

 Even if you do not have the money to pay your taxes at the time the tax filing is due, always file your taxes on time.